 My work is driven and influenced by ideas around function and its correlation to value in our society.
 I explore this primarily through photography and video performance in which I manipulate the usability of objects.

-This femininity and erosion of the life of an object beyond its functionality is not limited to ceramic objects.
-I explore this sterilization in all items I come in contact with.
-Through these examinations I consider the systems around us that have created these items and my role within them.
+Throughout my work I consider the systems around us that have created these items and materials I am using, and my role within them.
 I believe this is something we should also consider outside of objects and things: what systems and situations do we perpetuate through our actions and complacencies?